cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

 1. For security reasons, `cc.loader.releaseResDir` does not have a corresponding implementation in `cc.assetManager`, please use `cc.assetManager.releaseAsset` or `cc.resources.release` for individual resource releases.

-2. Since the `cc.assetManager.releaseAsset` automatically releases the dependency resource, you don't need to explicitly call `cc.loader.getDependsRecursively`.
+2. Since the `cc.assetManager.releaseAsset` automatically releases dependent resources, you no longer need to explicitly call `cc.loader.getDependsRecursively`.
 If you need to find the dependency of the resource, please refer to the relevant API in `cc.assetManager.dependUtil`.

-3. For security reasons, `cc.assetManager` only supports auto-release set in the scene, the others have been removed.
-The `cc.loader.setAutoRelease`, `cc.loader.setAutoReleaseRecursively`, `cc.loader.isAutoRelease` APIs are not implemented in `cc.assetManager`.
+3. For security reasons, `cc.assetManager` only supports the Auto Release property set in the scene, and `cc.loader.setAutoRelease`, `cc.loader.setAutoReleaseRecursively`, `cc.loader.isAutoRelease` APIs have been removed.
 It is recommended that you use the new auto-release mechanism based on reference counting.
 Please refer to the [Release Of Resources](../asset-manager/release-manager.md) documentation for details.

-#### The relevant interface replacement about extensions
+#### Extension-related interface replacements

 - **cc.Pipeline**